Why am I writing here?

 What I write about in Muscle Computing Blog?

-I write about things that interest me: Web Development, Product Development, Photography, Electronics, Design and Machine Learning and Mathematics.
-I am just starting to learn about Deep Learning — the topic that is very interesting to me.
+I write about things that interest me: Web Development, Product Development, Electronics, Design and Machine Learning, and Mathematics.
 Hope you find information in these post useful.

 What is Muscle Computing?